 Healthcare providers need medical equipment urgently and suffer from the lack of supplies.
 Manufacturers and existing suppliers are overwhelmed with the demand and a number of new manufacturers are repurposing their production lines or starting from scratch to join the market.
 On the other hand, fundraisers struggle to procure medical equipment and match them to institutions who need funding and support the most.
 With the sudden emergence of many charitable organizations aimed at the funding and procurement of medical supplies, there is a lot of miscommunication and overlap in orders leading to high costs and hospital PPE and equipment requirements not being fulfulled in time.

 The main problem that sits in the middle of this is the lack of reliable and up-to-date data on : (i) the healthcare providers' realtime needs, (ii) on the available and legitimate suppliers, and (iii) all the existing donation campaigns, funds and charities working on these efforts.
 Right now, this is a global problem, shared between the most and the least developed countries in the world.

 As a team with significant exposure to the realities of different healthcare systems, we know that this is a symptom of a deeper, chronic problem - lack of data availability in healthcare, especially when it comes to donations and crowdfunding.
-Donations are often the preferred as this avoids a long-winded procurement decision.
+Donations are often the preferred method for medical devices procurement as this avoids a long-winded process.
 In many cases, due to budgetary constraints of the government and economic situation of hospitals, this is the only available way to procure the needed supplies or equipment, including in some EU member states.

 Governments are focused on the digitalisation of their healthcare systems but the donations and charity-driven portion of the procurement process is usually outside established mechanisms, related to public funds spending.